 When your manufacturing facility or other business property is damaged in a hurricane, the financial consequences for your business can be devastating.
 While you may have business interruption coverage to ease the financial losses associated with your inability to operate your business, preparatory steps to safeguard your company against potential losses during a hurricane can dictate the success or failure of your business.
 The United States Department of Labor reports that forty percent of all companies never reopen after being forced to close during a disaster.
 Among businesses that reopen, 25 percent of these businesses fail within two years after a disaster like a hurricane.
-In this two-part blog post, Florida insurance claims attorney J.P.
-Gonzalez has provided suggestions for protecting your business in the event of a hurricane.
+Some suggestions for protecting your business in the event of a hurricane, include:

 Steps to Mitigate Hurricane Damage to your Business Based on Location